-Nineshia Mont-Reynaud, Clinical Director
+Nineshia Mont-Reynaud, Clinical Director (she/her)

-LPC, NCC, CPCS
+LPC, MS, NCC, CPCS

 Nineshia is a licensed professional counselor with over 12 years of experience.
 She works with childhood anxiety disorders(6 years and older), and adults providing individual, couples, and group therapy.
 She specializes in: Anxiety and Trauma Disorders, Depression, Military Family Life Issues, Postpartum Depression, and Clinical Supervision.

-experience at Peachford Hospital, Winn Way Medical Center, and in private practice.
+Anne-Marie is a psychotherapist with clinical experience at Peachford Hospital, Winn Way Medical Center, and in private practice.
 Anne-Marie works with individuals, couples, and groups.
 She specializes in: Depression, Anxiety, Women’s Issues, Personal Growth, Grief, Trauma, PTSD, and Parenting Counseling.

 Travis is an ordained pastor and has served Presbyterian Church (USA) congregations in Pennsylvania and South Carolina.
-He recently completed counseling residency and is currently pursuing both a Th.D. in pastoral counseling through Columbia Theological Seminary and LMFT licensure.
-Travis specializes in: Individuals, Couples, Seminarians, Clergy, Spiritual Issues, and Drug and Alcohol Abuse abuse.
+He recently completed counseling residency and is currently pursuing a Th.D. in pastoral counseling through Columbia Theological Seminary.
+Travis specializes in: spiritual support for clergy and seminarians, and facilitates Prepare/Enrich pre-marital counseling.

 Stephanie is a licensed Professional Counselor with more than 8 years of experience in mental health.
 She has worked with people with various struggles from many different cultures and walks of life.
 Stephanie has a Master of Divinity degree and enjoys helping people explore how their spirituality fits into their overall story and healing.
 Specialties: Individuals, Trauma, and Depression.